 Debug add-ins in Office on the web

-You can build and debug add-ins on a computer that isn't running Windows or the Office 2013 or Office 2016 desktop client - for example, if you're developing on a Mac.
+You can build and debug add-ins on a computer that isn't running Windows or the Office desktop client—for example, if you're developing on a Mac.
 This article describes how to use Office Online to test and debug your add-ins.

 To get started:

 Get a Microsoft 365 developer account if you don't already have one or have access to a SharePoint site.

 Set up an add-in catalog on Office 365 (SharePoint Online).
 An add-in catalog is a dedicated site collection in SharePoint Online that hosts document libraries for Office Add-ins.
 If you have your own SharePoint site, you can set up an add-in catalog document library.
-For information, see Publish task pane and content add-ins to an add-in catalog on SharePoint.
+For more information, see Publish task pane and content add-ins to an add-in catalog on SharePoint.

 Debug your add-in from Excel Online or Word Online

 To debug your add-in by using Office Online: